-This database contains complete texts of 37,000 “Ming-Qing Taiwanese Archives” and 33,000 pieces of “Taiwanese Old Deeds”.
+This database contains nearly 20,000 documents of “Tan-Hsin Archives”, 45,000 complete texts of “Ming-Qing Taiwanese Archives” and 40,000 pieces of “Taiwanese Old Deeds”.
+The “Tan-Hsin Archive” is a collection of administrative and judicial documents from Hsin-chu Hsien, Tamsui Ting, and Taipei Fu dating from 1776 to 1895.
 The “Ming-Qing Taiwanese Archives” comprises official government documents that include the Monthly Memorial Copies, the Palace Memorials, the Imperial Edict from National Palace Museum’s holdings and the Grand Secretariat Archives from Academia Sinica.
 “Taiwanese Old Deeds” included the duplicated copies from the Governor General’s office and the original Lahodoboo cultural archives.
 The bulk of the collection includes all manner of Ming and Qing dynasty deeds which is made up of land deeds followed by Public/ Private documents such as marriage and land registration papers.

 full text search, advanced search (multi-facet classification, term frequency analysis, chronicled distribution), reference dictionary for notable personages.